How to give Advisor Equity in India?

 Similar to partly paid-up shares, warrants allow the advisor or mentor or consultant the right to purchase the company’s shares at a later date but at a pre-determined price.
 However, the share allotment happens later, unlike the partly paid-up shares.
 Note that the tax treatment of share allotments is similar to the advisor equity case whenever the share allotment occurs.

 As the name suggests, these are not real shares.
 Instead, the advisor, mentor, or consultant gets the upside of the value of shares directly as a means of cash compensation.
 Again, taking the same example as above, the advisor signs an agreement with the company whereby the company promises to pay him the upside of the equivalent of 150 shares after they complete one year of engagement.
 Note that this amount due to the advisor may be given at a pre-decided timeframe, say after 5 years of him getting the phantom shares.
-Note that unlike any share-based scheme (advisor equity or partly paid-up shares), using Phantom Shares involves a direct cash outflow from the company’s bank account.
-So, due care needs to be given if the company chooses this mode of compensation for advisors.
+Unlike any share-based scheme (advisor equity or partly paid-up shares), using Phantom Shares involves a direct cash outflow from the company’s bank account.
+So, due care must be given if the company chooses this mode of compensation for advisors.
 Also, note that there are no rules and regulations around Phantom Shares; it is just a commercial contract between the company and the advisor.
-So, any and all kinds of conditions, restrictions, timeframes, etc., can be put into the Phantom Share agreement based on mutual agreement between the two parties.
+So, any conditions, restrictions, timeframes, etc., can be put into the Phantom Share agreement based on mutual agreement between the two parties.

 Income tax treatment